etheleon/altimit/metamaps/GLO/README.md

 GLOgen: A plugin for LCA metagenomics
 ======
 GLOgen is a part of a suite of command-line tools meant to help in the analysis of metagenomic sequencing data.
 GLOgen displays "lost" data when carrying out LCA algorithms in metagenomics.
-Reads which not summarisable at the genus (parameter specifiable) rank in the taxonomic tree can be annotated with the combination of genera it passes through before being LCA-ed.
+Reads which are not summarisable at the genus (parameter specifiable) rank in the taxonomic tree can be annotated with the combination of genera it passes through before being LCA-ed.

 GLOgen generates for each unique query:
 1. a GLO signature

 Using GLOgen
 ------
-1. Run Rapsearch or any other blast-like annoation software to give tabbed blast output This generates the sequences annotation against the specified database ie. NR.
+1. Run Rapsearch or any other blast-like annotation software to give tabbed blast output This generates the sequences annotation against the specified database ie. NR.

 ```